-Why Earth Pin is Longer and Bigger in 3-Pin Plugs?
+Why is Earth Pin Longer and Larger in a 3-Pin Plugs?

 We know that electricity is our best friend as well as the worst enemy because if you give it a chance to kill you, remember, it will never disappoint you.
 Now you know that it’s all about safety and protection.

 We also know that all the electrical appliances with metal bodies should be properly earthed and grounded.
 The reason behind this logic is that in any case, the Live (Line) wire touches the appliance metallic body, or in case of short or leakage current inside the appliance, and someone touch the metallic body of the machine, current will flow through the human body to the earth i.e. electric shock.

 - How to Wire a UK 3-Pin Plug?
 Wiring a BS1363 Plug

 - How to Wire a UK 3-Pin Socket Outlet?
 Wiring a BS1363 Socket